 pale or gray appearance of your lips, tongue, or hands;

 fever, chills, body aches, flu symptoms; or

-easy bruising or bleeding, feeling weak or tired.
+easy bruising, unusual bleeding, feeling weak or tired.

 Common side effects may include: